jj-zhu/jj-zhu.github.io/index.md

 - KTH Master thesis: if you are a master's student already enrolled in KTH and interested in optimization for machine learning, deep generative models, optimal transport, applications of PDE/SDEs, please feel free to reach out.

 ### News and updates
+- New preprints:
+  - A new version of the inclusive-KL gradient flows, that includes new results such as inclusive/forward KL-Gaussian gradient flows, local-estimator Wasserstein gradient flows, is updated here:  [Inclusive KL Gradient Flows: Otto-Wasserstein, Fisher-Rao-Gaussian, and Local-Estimator Dynamics.
+Jia-Jie Zhu](https://arxiv.org/pdf/2411.00214).
 - New publication accepted:
   - [Gradient Flow Sampler-based Distributionally Robust Optimization](https://arxiv.org/abs/2510.25956).
 ICML 2026, Joint work with Zusen Xu.
 [Code](https://github.com/ZusenXu/GFS-DRO)
   - [Improved Stochastic Optimization of LogSumExp](https://arxiv.org/abs/2509.24894).
 ICML 2026, Joint work with Egor Gladin, Alexey Kroshnin, Pavel Dvurechensky.